pagkly/Zed/Investopedia3/Decile.md

 ## Deciles in Finance and Economics

-Deciles are used in the investment field to assess the performance of a [portfolio](https://www.investopedia.com/terms/p/portfolio.asp) or a group of [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp).
+Deciles are used in the investment field to assess the performance of a [[portfolio]](https://www.investopedia.com/terms/p/portfolio.asp) or a group of [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp).
 The decile rank acts as a comparative number that measures the performance of an asset against similar assets.

 For example, say an analyst is evaluating the performance of a set of mutual funds over time, a mutual fund that is ranked five on a decile scale of one to 10 means it’s in the top 50%.
 By splitting the mutual funds into deciles, the analyst can review the best and worst-performing mutual funds for a given time period, arranged from the smallest to highest average return on investment.

-The government also uses deciles to determine the level of [income inequality](https://www.investopedia.com/terms/i/income-inequality.asp) in the country, that is, how income is distributed.
+The government also uses deciles to determine the level of [[income inequality]](https://www.investopedia.com/terms/i/income-inequality.asp) in the country, that is, how income is distributed.
 For example, if the top 20 wage earners of a country of 50,000 citizens fall in the 10th decile and earn more than 50% of the total income in the country, one can conclude that there is a very high degree of income inequality in that country.
-In this case, the government can introduce measures to decrease the wage gap, such as increasing the [income tax](https://www.investopedia.com/terms/i/incometax.asp) of the rich and creating [estate taxes](https://www.investopedia.com/terms/e/estatetax.asp) to limit how much wealth can be passed on to beneficiaries as an inheritance.
+In this case, the government can introduce measures to decrease the wage gap, such as increasing the [[income tax]](https://www.investopedia.com/terms/i/incometax.asp) of the rich and creating [[estate taxes]](https://www.investopedia.com/terms/e/estatetax.asp) to limit how much wealth can be passed on to beneficiaries as an inheritance.

 ## Example of a Decile